 Field of work

-Presently I hold a position as professor for physics education at the Western Norway University of Applied Sciences (HVL) and was visiting professor at Flensburg University (Workgroup Peter Heering) in 2020.
-As performing artist, I received the Performing Science award from Justus-Liebig-Universität, Gießen (GER) and was artist in residence at the idans festival in Istanbul, both in 2007.
+My areas of expertise comprise the transformative power of science, technology and the performing arts, and their role in society and education.
+I contribute to this through transdisciplinary collaborations, particularly through open schooling frameworks and partnerships with museums, science centres, businesses and communities.
+I hold a Diploma in Physics (2006), a Master’s in Performance Studies (2008), and a doctorate in science education (2015).
+Currently, I am a professor of physics education at the Western Norway University of Applied Sciences (HVL) and have served as a visiting professor at Flensburg University in 2020.
+As a performing artist, I received the Performing Science award from Justus-Liebig-Universität and was an artist in residence at the idans festival in 2007.

-• the history and philosophy of science, with an emphasis on the manyfold forms of doing and knowing
+- The history and philosophy of science, exploring diverse forms of knowledge and practice

-• vocational education, particularly with a focus on the New European Bauhaus
+- Participatory school development and vocational education, particularly related to the New European Bauhaus

 Recent publications: